nufke/node-lox-mqtt-gateway/README.md

 # node-lox-mqtt-gateway

 Gateway for the Loxone Miniserver to communicate over MQTT.
-The gateway connects to the Loxone Miniserver websocket and an MQTT broker (e.g. LoxBerry)
+The gateway connects to the Loxone Miniserver websocket and an MQTT broker (e.g. LoxBerry).
+This gateway supports integration with the [LoxBerry Progressive Web App (PWA)](https://github.com/nufke/loxberrypwa) by creating and sending a dedicated structure to the App to exchange information between the Loxone Miniserver and the App.

 _NOTE: The MQTT Topic API of this version differs from the upstream repository.
 In this version, all Miniserver state changes are immediately relayed to MQTT using their uuid._